Young scorers lead the way as NHL All-Star weekend arrives

 There’s still a long way to go to get back to the level of the go-go 1980s, which featured a single-season team average of 4.01 goals per game in 1981-82 — the highest in the league since the end of World War II.

-But there has been an 18 percent increase in scoring since the post-expansion low of 2.57 goals per game for teams in 2003-04 before a lockout cancelled the following season and led to rule changes.
+But there has been an 18 percent increase in scoring since the post-expansion low of 2.57 goals per game for teams in 2003-04, before a lockout canceled the following season and led to rule changes.

+“The game’s being run by the twentysomethings now,” Tampa Bay coach Jon Cooper said.
+“Players have a positive arrogance when they come into the league that they can do anything and they try it.
+That’s what makes them so good.
+They’re not sitting there saying this might not be the right thing to do in this situation.
+Players are trying it and that’s why you’re seeing what you’re seeing with the skill level in this game.
+These players are so good.”

 There was a big jump in the first year back in 2005-06 thanks to a crackdown on stick work and obstruction that led to more power plays.
 But scoring fell gradually in the ensuing years and was down to 2.67 three years ago before starting to rise again.